This post discusses various asset allocation examples for goal-based investing.

 The basic premise of asset allocation is a balance of the investor’s goal priority (needs vs wants) and the time horizon of the goal like this:

 Here are some sample asset allocations depending on the risk profile and duration of the goal.
 Before using them, investors should understand their risk profile using a tool like this and be comfortable with the amount of risk they are taking.

 Each row indicates the asset allocation for that particular year and will not be fixed throughout the life of the goal.
 This is the concept of the glide path, which says that the AA will change over time.
-This is because that the goal will come nearer with time, and the risk profile may also vary due to a change in financial conditions or extreme market movements.
+This is because the goal comes nearer with time and the risk profile may also vary due to a change in financial conditions or extreme market movements.